menu

 Demographics

-The citizens of McIntosh - Bullhead are slightly less educated than the national average of 21.84% for the average city or town: 14.82% of adults in McIntosh - Bullhead have a bachelor's degree or advanced degree
+The percentage of adults in McIntosh - Bullhead who are college-educated is close to the national average for all communities of 21.84%: 17.56% of the adults in McIntosh - Bullhead have a bachelor's degree or advanced degree.

 McIntosh - Bullhead is an extremely ethnically-diverse town.
 The people who call McIntosh - Bullhead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McIntosh - Bullhead residents report their race to be Native American, followed by White.
 Important ancestries of people in McIntosh - Bullhead include German, Norwegian, Irish, Russian, and Swedish.